 It is to all of us, as Christians, citizens and consumers, that this statement is specifically addressed.
 It seeks to identify our responsibilities and opportunities, as an institution and individually, to engage in consumer best practice and to work and advocate where possible for necessary change in government and corporate practice.

-The Diocesan Environmental Strategy
+The Diocese of Derry Environmental Strategy

 The strategy document sets out its objectives under six major themes with an additional three cross cutting themes.
-Each of these themes has a separate page (see below) giving suggestions for action by the Diocese/ Parishes and by individuals.
+Each of these themes has a separate page (see below) giving suggestions for action by the Diocese/Parishes and by individuals.

 Land | Food | Energy | Design, Construction & Management of buildings | Waste & Water | Transport |